Gaius Valerius Triarius: Military career

 In 72 BC, after defeating the Mithridatic fleet at Lemnos, Lucullus put Triarius in charge of his fleet and ordered him to patrol the northern coastline of Asia Minor.
 Eventually, Triarius took the fleet to Heraclea Pontica and supported Lucullus's proconsular colleague Marcus Aurelius Cotta who was besieging the city.
-Heraclea held out against its besiegers until Menchares, one of the sons of Mithridates and his governor of the Bosporian Kingdom, betrayed his father and stopped supplying the defenders from his dominions north of the Black Sea.
-Menchares halted his supply shipments in exchange for the status of 'Friend and Ally'.
-Connacorex, Mithridates's commander, decided to abandon Mithridates's cause, but since he did not trust Cotta he started negotiations with Triarius whom he considered more trustworthy.
-Connacorex and his men escaped by sea, Triarius letting him through his naval blockade, Triarius then sailed into the harbour and took the city.
+Heraclea held out against its besiegers until Machares, one of the sons of Mithridates and his governor of the Bosporian Kingdom, betrayed his father and stopped supplying the defenders from his dominions north of the Black Sea.
+Machares halted his supply shipments in exchange for the status of 'Friend and Ally'.
+Connacorex, the commander of the Mithridatic garrison, decided to abandon Mithridates's cause, but since he did not trust Cotta he started negotiations with Triarius whom he considered more trustworthy.
+Connacorex and his men escaped by sea, Triarius letting him through his naval blockade.
+After the garrison had left Triarius sailed into the harbour and took the city.
 Triarius's troops started to loot, those Heracleans who escaped the atrocities made their way to Cotta's camp and apprised him of the situation.
-There was nearly a civil war as Cotta's men felt cheated out of their glory and plunder.
+There was nearly a civil war as Cotta's men felt cheated out of their shared of the glory and plunder.